ryanrcheng/ChengGroupUKY/content/team/1_Dahal/index.md

 ---
-title: Devilal Dahal, Postdoctoral Research Associate
+title: Devilal Dahal, Postdoctoral Researcher
 summary: Devilal received his Ph.D. in Computational Physics from the University of Southern Mississippi under the supervision of Professor Parthapratim Biswas.
 His research currently focuses on the mechanics of the genome.
-#tags:
+tags:
-#  - Deep Learning
+  - postdoc
 #date: '2016-04-27T00:00:00Z'